 What about God?

 Someone might ask, ,"Stephen, if you are 'done' with church, (and they would usually imply "God's" church) then what about God?
-Isn't "church" (They mean God's "house") where you come to meet God and get to know about God?
+(They mean their own personal perception of what they call God.)
+Isn't "church" where you come to meet God and get to know about God?
 To that I would answer, "No".
-God is everywhere and, to those who are truly alive and aware, He makes Himself known through all of creation and through all of our life's experiences.
+Whatever might be called "God" is everywhere and, to those who are truly alive and aware, He makes Himself known through all of creation and through all of our life's experiences.
 For example, I've heard God speak through my own voice as I was correcting or instructing my child.
 After I had spoken I realized that those words were for me.
 In another example I heard God speak through my wife when she gave me an ultimatum, "If you do that, your child and I will be gone!"
 And there have been countless other examples where God spoke to me through each situation.
 I don't go somewhere to meet God, rather I live in him every moment of every Day.

 " ‘For in him we live and move and have our being.’
 As some of your own poets have said, ‘We are his offspring.’"